ReFormationPro/Gstreamer-H264-Encryption/README.md

 #### Note: Use it at your own risk!

 ## TODO
-- Refactor file names and clean the project structure
 - Add CMake for ease
 - ECB mode does not use IV.
 However, IV is generated and inserted into the stream regardless.
 Remove it.